A feature created by HSJ in co-operation with the Leeds Cancer Programme, written by Claire Reed, HSJ.

 Consultant Connect’s PhotoSAF safe clinical photography app met Leeds’ requirements.
 Because it’s so simple, GPs didn’t need any training to get started.
 Since July 2018, 13,000 photos have been taken.
 In October 2018, almost a quarter of two-week wait patients whose referral included a photo were being discharged before going to hospital.

-By using technology to improve what they already had rather than starting from scratch, Leeds were able to launch their project quickly and economically.
+By using technology to improve what they already had rather than starting from scratch, Leeds was able to launch their project quickly and economically.
 And patients have benefited from Leeds’ success.

 Harnessing teledermatology to improve cancer care in Leeds